PotatoMania/uconsole-cm3/README.md

 `CARCH=aarch64` is required to override the host arch detection mechanism in `makepkg`.

+`ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-` are the cross compile environment variables passed to the kbuild system(which builds the linux kernel).

 When cross compiling, the kernel headers cannot be packaged properly, and just ignore any error about that.
 Kernel headers must be built on the target machine to have the tools compiled for the target.

 ### Do you plan to support more OSes?

 They are essentially the same.
 Only the packaging methods differ.
-You can build your own kernel with patches and config in `PKGBUILDs/linux-uconsole-cm3-rpi64`.
+You can build your own kernel with patches and config in `PKGBUILDs/linux-uconsole-rpi64`.

 ### Why not create a full disk image?